dfmorrison/pyactup/doc/index.rst

 which comes packaged with Python itself, so if you installed Python you should have it available.

-*[Note that until PyACTUp is publicly released the following instructions will not work.
-Get a copy of the tarball in some way and follow the instructions further down for installing in that way.]*

 Normally, assuming you are connected to the internet, to install PyACTUp you should simply have to type at the command line

   .. parsed-literal:: pip install pyactup